Chlorophyll b

 The absorption spectrum of both the chlorophyll a and the chlorophyll b pigments.
 The use of both together enhances the size of the absorption of light for producing energy.

 Chlorophyll b is a form of chlorophyll.
 Chlorophyll b helps in photosynthesis by absorbing light energy.
-It is more soluble than chlorophyll a in polar solvents because of its carbonyl group.
+It is more soluble than chlorophyll a in polar solvents because of its extra carbonyl group.
 Its color is green, and it primarily absorbs blue light.

 In land plants, the light-harvesting antennae around photosystem II contain the majority of chlorophyll b.
 Hence, in shade-adapted chloroplasts, which have an increased ratio of photosystem II to photosystem I, there is a higher ratio of chlorophyll b to chlorophyll a.
 This is adaptive, as increasing chlorophyll b increases the range of wavelengths absorbed by the shade chloroplasts.